schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 While there are other parser libraries in Ruby, I chose parslet largely because of the amount of examples and documentation it had.
 The [documentation site](http://kschiess.github.io/parslet/documentation.html) is great, and there are [examples directly in the repo](https://github.com/kschiess/parslet/tree/master/example).
 My only minor-nit is that the [readme isn't rendered in markdown in github](https://github.com/kschiess/parslet/pull/187), but I can get over it.

 I also looked at the `treetop` gem, but I couldn't make much progress.
 I investigated the `racc` library which is great if you're familiar with `yacc` syntax (which I'm not).
 Yacc is the syntax that [Ruby uses to implement it's own grammar](https://github.com/ruby/ruby/blob/trunk/parse.y).
-If you want to go down that Rabbit hole, Aaron recomended the O'Reilly book on Yacc which seems good, but requires more reading that I was willing to put into this project.
+If you want to go down that Rabbit hole, Aaron recommended the O'Reilly book on Yacc which seems good, but requires more reading than I was willing to put into this project.

 Now that you know my problem and my toolset, it's time for a tutorial!
 I'm writing this: not as an expert in parsers (or in `parslet` even), but really to convince myself that I understand what I've already done.
 When you can explain how you did somethign to someone else, then you actually understand it.
 Without further ado, here's the tutorial.